What to do in Hobart

 and difficult river trips around, attracting adventurers from

-trip, rather than merely 'thrills and spills' makes this the
+rather than merely 'thrills and spills' makes this the ultimate

-kind of rafting you might encounter on a one-day rafting trip.
+of rafting you might encounter on a one-day rafting trip.
+Levels

-Levels can vary from more exciting levels often earlier in
+can vary from more exciting levels often earlier in the season

-the season to more sedate levels late in the season.
-If you
+to more sedate levels late in the season.
+If you have had outdoor

-have had outdoor experience and think you are ready for this
+experience and think you are ready for this adventure, then the

 info on this amazing adventure....